 You’re not done when you’re done

 When you complete your renovation, you’ll likely be feeling an enormous sense of accomplishment.
 Rightly so – it’s not an easy project to finish!
 However, you’re not out of the woods yet.
 There might be a list of other issues that need to be rectified before the property can be put on the market.
 These issues may not have arisen during the initial renovation stages, but instead as the project progressed, meaning that you may not have gotten around to fixing them.
+Additionally, it’s crucial to consider the financial aspect of the property.
+Online accounting and property finance play a significant role in ensuring the smooth management and profitability of your real estate investment.
 Hire contractors you trust or fix the problem yourself if you feel able, but just be sure that these issues are addressed in some capacity, because they may come back to haunt you otherwise.